Sofar solar batteries reviews

 Headquartered in Shenzhen, China, Sofar originally started out manufacturing inverters and later moved into energy storage.
 The firm offers energy management solutions for residential, commercial & industrial, and utility-scale applications.

-In 2022, Sofar Solar launched its all-in-one residential energy storage system solution called PowerAll - sounds like the name of a very popular pre-existing battery.
-Coincidence?
+In 2022, Sofar Solar launched its all-in-one residential energy storage system solution called PowerAll, which is almost, but not quite, the same as the name of a well-known home battery system from America.

 Sofar BTS E5~E20-DS5

-The BTS has been designed for use with ME/HYD 5K~20KTL-3PH three-phase inverters, and can output 2.5kW to 10kW depending on the number of battery modules in use.
+The BTS battery has been designed for use with Sofar ME/HYD 5K~20KTL-3PH three-phase inverters, and can output 2.5kW to 10kW depending on the number of battery modules.

 Warranty Details